 Please contact the library if you are interested in working with a librarian to create information literacy instruction for your course.
 We can come to your classroom or you can arrange to bring your class to the Library Instruction Lab (if available).
 We can also test an assignment to help you anticipate questions or challenges students may have when researching.

 Request a librarian visit for your class.
-We can do a live Zoom visit, and/or record instruction so you can share it with an asynchronous class or create an assignment around it.
+We can visit your classroom, do a live Zoom visit, and/or record instruction so you can share it with an asynchronous class or create an assignment around it.

 Noodle Tools is fully integrated with Office365 – students and faculty can organize and share notes and citations with this research management platform.